Stephen-Seo/PoorMansAnubis/README.txt

 You may use the "x-real-ip" header to ensure the frontend knows the correct ip address.

-Args are as follows:
+Args for the Rust-frontend are as follows:

 Args:
-  --factors=<digits> : Generate factors challenge with <digits> digits --dest-url=<url> : Destination URL for verified clients --addr-port=<addr>:<port> : Listening addr/port
+  --factors=<digits> : Generate factors challenge with <digits> digits --dest-url=<url> : Destination URL for verified clients; example: "--dest-url=http://127.0.0.1:9999" --addr-port=<addr>:<port> : Listening addr/port; example: "--addr-port=127.0.0.1:8080"
-  --mysql-conf=<config_file> : Set path to config file for mysql settings --enable-x-real-ip-header : Enable trusting "x-real-ip" header as client ip addr --api-url=<url> : Set endpoint for client to POST to this software --js-factors-url=<url> : Set endpoint for client to request factors.js from this software --challenge-timeout=<minutes> : Set minutes for how long challenge answers are stored in db --allowed-timeout=<minutes> : Set how long a client is allowed to access before requiring challenge again --enable-override-dest-url : Enable "override-dest-url" request header to determine where to forward
+  --mysql-conf=<config_file> : Set path to config file for mysql settings --enable-x-real-ip-header : Enable trusting "x-real-ip" header as client ip addr --api-url=<url> : Set endpoint for client to POST to this software; example: "--api-url=/pma_api" --js-factors-url=<url> : Set endpoint for client to request factors.js from this software; example: "--js-factors-url=/pma_factors.js"
+  --challenge-timeout=<minutes> : Set minutes for how long challenge answers are stored in db --allowed-timeout=<minutes> : Set how long a client is allowed to access before requiring challenge again --enable-override-dest-url : Enable "override-dest-url" request header to determine where to forward; example header: "override-dest-url: http://127.0.0.1:8888"

 ================================================================================